vinitkumar/node-twitter/readme.md

 ## Installation instruction

-In order to install:
-What is needed to install

--You must have node, npm and mongodb installed for the application to work.
+You must have node, npm and mongodb installed for the application to work.
 - In order to install Node and NPM : http://nodejs.org
 - In order to install mongoDB: http://mongodb.org